SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 >
 >13.a.1 Amounts provided and mobilized in United States dollars per year in relation to the continued existing collective mobilization goal of the $100 billion commitment through to 2025

+Re target 13.3 - Interpretatation of what should be considered as contributing to "human and institutional capacity" is challenging - according to the UNDG definition, it concerns anything that would increase the ability of people and institutions to successfully manage climate change mitigation, adaption, impact reduction and early warning.
+Here consider we that all research on these topics would contribute, and therefore they do not have to be combined with the concept of capacity.

 This query consists of 1 phrase.

+##### Phrase 1:

 `Green climate fund` is a dedicated climate fund.